adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 date:   2015-12-31 01:34:25
 tags: life
 image: /assets/article_images/2015-12-31-leisure-reading-part-2/sandbanks-books.jpg
 excerpt: 6 books I'd recommend that I've read since June 2015.
-Books covering a real life Tony Stark, classic business case studies, marriage, and a book of little people in a far away land.
+Books covering a real life Tony Stark, the Prime Minister of Canada, death, marriage, and a book about little people in a far away land.
 seo-title: My Favourite 6 Books Since June
 ---

 **Welcome my new (much faster) blog!
 I'll have a post out soon about what's new but it's New Year's Eve!
-Before 2015 is finished, I'd like to share some of my favourite books I've finished since June! ([looking for favs before June?](/blog/leisure-reading-part-1/))**
+Before 2015 is finished, I'd like to share some of my favourite books I've finished since June 2015!**

+>Looking for favs before June?
+[Check out this post.](/blog/leisure-reading-part-1/)

 ##Elon Musk - Ashlee Vance
 ![](/assets/article_images/2015-12-31-leisure-reading-part-2/elon-musk-ashlee-vance.jpg)

-This book was on my [currently reading list back in June]((/blog/leisure-reading-part-1/).
+This book was on my [currently reading list back in June](/blog/leisure-reading-part-1/).
 Two weeks after the post went up, I was finished.
 Everyone knows that Elon Musk is known for Tesla cars and SpaceX rockets but few know what he's like as a person.

 Even after reading the book, I can't say that I understand him as a person.
 Elon Musk is exceptionally complex.
 He is clearly intelligent.
 He has unbreakable determination, willing to bet his life savings on his companies at the peak of global economic chaos in December 2008.
 He is a passionate father of five sons yet still very [calculating](http://www.marieclaire.com/sex-love/advice/a5380/millionaire-starter-wife/) in how much time and emotion he allocates to family.